 Complexity of the Nervous System

-The nervous system is perhaps the most complex and elusive system in the known universe, let alone the human body, with an immensity of nerve cells that surpasses the number of stars in the Milky Way, and an exceedingly impressive number of connections between these cells, upwards of 100 trillion!
+The human nervous system is perhaps the most complex and elusive system in the known universe.
+The immensity of nerve cells surpasses the number of stars in the Milky Way galaxy with an impressive number of connections between these cells, upwards of 100 trillion!
 This complexity allows for much of what we consider unique to the human experience: our advanced abilities to plan, create, reflect and communicate.

 Many of these abilities we take for granted, until we are immediately confronted with illness or trauma.
 Modern medicine, and even the specialty of neurology, is confounded by the complexity of the nervous system, such that the field cannot update textbooks quickly enough to incorporate the new discoveries.
 There is still so much to uncover and understand when it comes to neurological disorders.
 It seems imperative that our medical interventions for these conditions are both minimally invasive and clinically effective.

-This brings me to the topic of acupuncture.
-Traditional Chinese medicine has offered the modern world the millennia-old practice of acupuncture, a low-risk therapy that engages the body’s natural mechanisms for correcting disorder and finding equilibrium across many systems.
-The understanding of how acupuncture works is in some ways similarly evasive in modern medicine to the study of how the brain works.
-However, acupuncture remains an increasingly popular form of healthcare in the West due to its clinically effective (and often enjoyable) nature for a variety of conditions, including musculoskeletal, neurological, gastrointestinal, reproductive, respiratory, mental/emotional and other conditions.
+Chinese medicine has offered the modern world the millennia-old practice of acupuncture, a low-risk therapy that engages the body’s natural mechanisms for correcting disorder and finding equilibrium across many systems.
+It’s not clear how acupuncture works, but it is clinically effective, popular, and enjoyable.
+It benefits a variety of conditions, including musculoskeletal, neurological, gastrointestinal, reproductive, respiratory, mental/emotional and other conditions.
 (Check out these 10 additional benefits of acupuncture treatment.)

-Chinese scalp acupuncture, more recently referred to as neuro-acupuncture, is a contemporary system of acupuncture that combines traditional Chinese needling techniques with a modern understanding of neurology and neuro-anatomy.
-The system uses a map of representative areas on the scalp that correspond to anatomical and functional regions of the brain, especially to regions of the cerebral cortex, the outermost layer of the brain.
+Neuro-acupuncture is a contemporary system of acupuncture that combines traditional Chinese needling techniques with a modern understanding of neurology and neuro-anatomy.
+This system uses a map of the scalp that corresponds to anatomical and functional regions of the brain, especially to regions of the cerebral cortex, the outermost layer of the brain.

-The acupuncture needles are placed obliquely in a comfortable layer of the scalp, in areas that correspond to the dysfunction being treated.
-The needles provide a stimulus for engaging that region of the brain, and can affect various nervous system functions throughout the body, including:
+Acupuncture needles are placed in a comfortable layer of the scalp, in areas that correspond to the dysfunction being treated.
+The needles provide a stimulus for engaging that region of the brain and can affect various nervous system functions throughout the body, including:

 - Voluntary and involuntary movement